tensorflow/docs/site/en/install/pip.md

 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 ```

 Configure the system paths.
-You can do it with following command everytime
+You can do it using the following command every time
 your start a new terminal after activating your conda environment.

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib/
 ```

-However, for your convenience, we recommend automating it with the following
+However, for your convenience, it's recommended to automate it with the following
 commands.
 The system paths will be automatically configured when you
 activate this conda environment.